infi-nl/coding-dojo-elm/README.md

 1. Clone this repository to your local machine.
 2. In your command line tool:
-> - navigate to the directory coding-dojo-elm
+  - coding-dojo-elm
-> - run 'elm-make' and follow the instructions to install the necessary elm packages
+  - run 'elm-make' and follow the instructions to install the necessary elm packages
-> - run 'elm-reactor' to start a web server running your web application
+  - run 'elm-reactor' to start a web server running your web application
 3. Browse http://localhost:8000/src/Main.elm to see the result
 4. If you see the text 'Infi Elm Quiz App' then you have done everything successfully!